Program Description

 Career Outlook

-Graduates with a certificate in analysis and management of insurance risk possess skills that are transferable to any industry and any organization that requires risk modeling and management, including:
+Graduates with a certificate in analysis and management of insurance risk have skills that are transferable to any organization that requires risk modeling and management, including:

 - colleges and universities